 You often read about wines being tannic.
 Tannin is present in all wines.
 For some consumers not used to the taste of young Bordeaux wine, the tannins can feel dry in the mouth or cause a puckering sensation.
 The comments you often hear are, that the wines are too tannic.

 Tannins or tannic acid add structure and backbone to the wine.
-This allows the wines to age and develop additional layers of complexity.
+This allows the wines to age and develops additional layers of complexity.
 Tannins enter into the wine from the seeds, skins and if used, the stems of the grapes.
 The tannins from the seeds, stems and skins are each different.

-The dry sensation is caused when the tannins latch on to the proteins found in your saliva, reducing the amount of lubrication normally present in your mouth.
+The dry sensation is caused when the tannins latch onto the proteins found in your saliva, reducing the amount of lubrication normally present in your mouth.
 Wine also derives tannin from the oak barrels the wine is aged in.
 If you want to experience unripe tannins to help you understand how they impact your palate, make a cup of strong, black tea and allow it to steep for an extremely long time.

 The tannins will feel unpleasant and dry.
-On the other hand, ripe, tannins will feel elegant, smooth and silky, perhaps coupled with only a minor drying sensation.
+On the other hand, ripe, tannins will feel elegant, smooth, and silky, perhaps coupled with only a minor drying sensation.

 The length of time during the cold maceration process, the temperature of the fermentation process, the choice of punch downs or pump overs, micro-oxygenation, the process of injecting oxygen into the wine for its softening effect, the type of aging vessel and length of aging time and of course, sorting and selection.

-Acidity in Bordeaux wine
+Acidity and alcohol in Bordeaux wine

 The taste of Bordeaux wine also takes acidity into consideration.
 Acidity is more noticeable in the taste of Bordeaux wine dominated by Cabernet Sauvignon.
 This is due to the levels of ripeness found in the fruit.
-Cabernet Sauvignon is naturally more acidic, lower in pH and has less sugar than Merlot.
+Cabernet Sauvignon is naturally more acidic, lower in pH, and has less sugar than Merlot.

 Without alcohol, you are drinking fruit juice.
-Alcohol is created during the fermentation process when the grape sugars and yeast are fermenting.
+Alcohol in wine is created during the fermentation process when the grape sugars and yeast are fermenting.
 The level of alcohol is determined by the degree of sugar present that needs to be fermented, until the wine is dry, meaning the fermentation process is completed

 In Bordeaux, alcohol levels vary depending on the vintage and grape variety.
 Cool years will produce wines with lower alcohol levels.
 Hot vintages will create wines with higher degrees of alcohol.
-Cabernet Sauvignon dominated wines from the Left Bank will be lower in alcohol than the Merlot dominated wines of Pomerol and St. Emilion.
+Cabernet Sauvignon-dominated wines from the Left Bank will be lower in alcohol than the Merlot-dominated wines of Pomerol and St. Emilion.

 The taste of Bordeaux from the Left Bank changes as the wine matures in the bottle.
-With time, the initial primary fruit driven scents and flavors fade and are replaced by secondary or tertiary flavors and aromas.
+With time, the initial primary fruit-driven scents and flavors fade and are replaced by secondary or tertiary flavors and aromas.

 These secondary aromas, also known as the bouquet offer intriguing notes of tobacco leaf, truffle, cigar box, smoke, tar, leather, spices, wet earth, forest floor or leafy aromas.
 With more time, the darker fruits you initially sensed morph into dark cherry flavors.

 The texture of the wine as it ages changes as well.
 The initial tannic, or stern character softens.
-Mature Bordeaux wine becomes more elegant, silky and at its best, can feel like velvet on your palate.
+Mature Bordeaux wine becomes more elegant, silky, and at its best, can feel like velvet on your palate.

 Even though Bordeaux wines are produced to be enjoyed earlier in life these days, all the top Left Bank wines are better as they age.
 The amount of time required to age each wine varies from estate to estate and from vintage to vintage.
-In a lighter, early drinking year, the wines can be enjoyed on release or with only a few years in the bottle.
+In a lighter, early drinking year, the wines can be enjoyed on release, or with only a few years in the bottle.